mondrinan-framework/mondrian-framework/README.md

 [Homepage](https://mondrianframework.com/)

-Mondrian is a groundbreaking framework designed for developers who demand type safety, functional programming paradigms, and seamless compliance with modern API standards.
-Unlike traditional frameworks, Mondrian requires no code generation.
-Define your data models and services in an intuitive, human-readable format, and instantly gain OpenAPI, GraphQL, and Protobuf (coming soon) specifications and servers for your backend.
-Mondrian's robust type system and functional approach ensure that your applications are both scalable and maintainable, providing a powerful toolset for building next-generation software.
+Mondrian is a TypeScript framework focused on type safety, functional programming, and modern API standards compatibility.
+It offers a streamlined approach to backend development by enabling developers to define data models and services in a readable format, which can then be used to generate OpenAPI, GraphQL, and Protobuf (coming soon) specifications and servers.
+Mondrian does not require an explicit generation step thanks to the power of Typescript.

-Some cool features:
+Key features:

 - **Decoding / Encoding of the Data Model**: Data decoding and encoding is handled automatically by the framework, ensuring that the input always respects its format when a service is called.
 - **Specification for errors**: Define errors as part of your model, ensuring robust and predictable error handling without the use of imperative exceptions.